SanjithAsh1/SanjithAsh1/README.md

-# Hi there 👋 I'm Sanjith
+# Hi there 👋

-🚀 Aspiring Data Analyst | AI & ML Enthusiast | Problem Solver
+I'm Sanjith , Aspiring Data Analyst

 I love turning data into insights and ideas into real projects.

 Currently learning, building, and exploring the world of **Data Analytics, Machine Learning, and Business Analysis**.

 ---